fogbow/fogbowcloud.org/content/pages/interoperability-behavioral-plugins.md

 ```

 ## Mapper Plugin
 The Mapper plugin determines the policy used to map a federation user into an user in the local cloud.
-The fogbow manager creates resources in the cloud on behalf of this user.use this user to create your resources in the cloud.
+The fogbow manager creates resources in the cloud on behalf of this user to create resources in the cloud.

 ### Configure
 The mapping is defined based on an *identificator* and on the specific credential of each local identity plugin.
 It uses the sintax *mapper_ + {identificator} + _ + {credential}* to specify the mapping.
 Below, we show examples for the current available plugins: